Commencement 2023

 Parking

 All campus parking lots are available for guest parking throughout Commencement weekend.
-If you have a guest(s) that is unable to walk from the parking lot or are in a wheelchair, a drop off area is available in front of the Dahl Chapel and Auditorium located at the corner of 7th Street and East Broadway with easy access to the Wallace Hall Plaza.
+If you have a guest(s) that is unable to walk from the parking lot or are in a wheelchair, a drop off area is available in front of the Dahl Chapel and Auditorium, located at the corner of Seventh and East Broadway with easy access to the Wallace Hall Plaza.

 Seating

-Graduates may reserve up to two special needs seats for the ceremony through using the Commencement Special Accommodation Seating form above.
+Graduates may reserve up to two special needs seats for the ceremony through using the Commencement Special Accommodation Seating form below.
 Campus Safety will be available to assist guests locating their seats.
-It is recommended any guests in wheelchairs be dropped off in front of the Dahl Chapel.
+It is recommended any guests in wheelchairs be dropped off in front of Dahl Chapel and Auditorium.

 Broadway Closure

-Broadway between 6th and 9th Street will be closed from 10am – 3pm for the Commencement Ceremony.
+Broadway between Sixth and Ninth streets will be closed from 10 a.m.-3 p.m. for the Commencement ceremony.
 Please plan accordingly.

 Flowers